evgenyneu/keychain-swift/README.md

 [cocoadocs]: http://cocoadocs.org/docsets/KeychainSwift
 [carthage]: https://github.com/Carthage/Carthage

-**Important**: KeychainSwift currently [does not work](http://stackoverflow.com/questions/38456471/secitemadd-always-returns-error-34018-in-xcode-8-beta-3-in-ios-10-simulator) at all on iOS 10 / Xcode 8.
-If you use Xcode 8 you will need to run your app in an iOS 9 simulator or device.
+**⚠️ Xcode 8 warning ⚠️**: Keychain currently does not work on iOS 10 / Xcode 8.
+To make it work please enable *Keychain Sharing* in *Capabilities* tab.
+See this [stackoverflow answer](http://stackoverflow.com/questions/38456471/secitemadd-always-returns-error-34018-in-xcode-8-beta-3-in-ios-10-simulator) for details.

 This is a collection of helper functions for saving text and data in the Keychain.
  As you probably noticed Apple's keychain API is a bit verbose.
 This library was designed to provide shorter syntax for accomplishing a simple task: reading/writing text values for specified keys: